top of page

 TONY SCHERMAN BIO

-Scherman works in series.
-He frequently engages mythological and historical subjects that are often paralleled with a current sociological perspective.
-Like such Anglo-American painters as Bruce McLean, Eric Fischl, David Salle and David Bates, Scherman constructs his narrative by sequentially linking together each painting to the text, creating a corpus of work where the sum of the parts is often greater than the whole.
+Scherman worked in series.
+He frequently engaged mythological and historical subjects that were often paralleled with a current sociological perspective.
+Like such Anglo-American painters as Bruce McLean, Eric Fischl, David Salle and David Bates, Scherman constructed his narrative by sequentially linking together each painting to the text, creating a corpus of work where the sum of the parts is often greater than the whole.

-He finds in the still-life genre, practised so effectively throughout history by Zurbaran, Chardin and Cézanne, parables to our social and technological existence, a sort of modern-day “mementi mori”.
-His palette of black, white, grey and pink owes much to Goya, distilled through Manet, as does his painterly handling of the encaustic medium in which he invites the viewer to share in the process of creation.
+He discovered in the still-life genre, practised so effectively throughout history by Zurbarán, Chardin and Cézanne, parables to our social and technological existence, a sort of modern-day “memento mori”.
+His palette of black, white, grey and pink owed much to Goya, distilled through Manet, as did his painterly handling of the encaustic medium in which he invites the viewer to share in the process of creation.
+Schermand died of cancer at the age of 72 in February 2023.

 bottom of page